-Amazon is discounting best-selling makeup, hair care and skincare products for today only | CNN Underscored
+Amazon is discounting bestselling makeup, hair care and skin care products for today only | CNN Underscored

 Redken All Soft Shampoo ($14, originally $20; amazon.com) and Conditioner ($14, originally $20; amazon.com)

 If your hair has been feeling extra dry or brittle lately, this salon-quality shampoo and conditioner duo is for you.
-The formula includes Argan oil which works to soften hair, while detangling knots and smoothing hair’s texture.
+The formula includes argan oil, which works to soften hair while detangling knots and smoothing hair’s texture.

-Carol’s Daughter Goddess Strength 4 Piece Hair Care Gift Set ($27.75, originally $38.83; amazon.com)
+Carol’s Daughter Goddess Strength 4-Piece Hair Care Gift Set ($27.75, originally $38.83; amazon.com)

 Yes, this is a gift set, but we highly recommend you keep this one for yourself.
-The full set comes with a full-sized Goddess Strength Fortifying Shampoo and Conditioner made with castor oil and black cumin seed to make tresses less prone to breakage, as well as a leave-in conditioner and scalp oil to repair split ends and prevent them from happening in the future.
+The full set comes with a full-size Goddess Strength Fortifying Shampoo and Conditioner made with castor oil and black cumin seed to make tresses less prone to breakage, as well as a leave-in conditioner and scalp oil to repair split ends and prevent them from happening in the future.

 For more great deals, check out CNN Coupons.